Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 9. Is early orthodontic treatment painful?

-There may be mild discomfort as teeth shift, but modern braces are more comfortable than before and pain is manageable.
+You might feel some discomfort as your teeth shift, but braces are more comfortable than ever now, and any pain should only last a few days.

 Soreness for a few days